Erudito1312/Streamchik/README.md

 You work at the online store “Streamchik”, which sells computer games worldwide.
 From open sources you have historical data on game sales, user and critic reviews, genres, and platforms (for example, Xbox or PlayStation).
 Your task is to identify patterns that determine a game’s success.
 This will make it possible to bet on potentially popular products and plan advertising campaigns.

 ## Data inspection
-After importing the dataset, I checked the first few rows using .head() to confirm the structure.
+After importing the dataset, I checked the first few rows using .head() and .describe() to confirm the structure.
 The dataset has the following columns:

 - **Name** – games title
 - **Platform** – gaming platform (e.g., PC, PlayStation Vita, Xbox 360)